How to Write Internal Conflict and External Conflict in a Script

 So keep the forum going!

-Do you have some amazing examples of internal and external conflict?
+Do you have some amazing examples?
 Do you have some ideas about types of conflict we didn't mention?

 Let us know!